Som192004/HarmonyMusicSchool/README.md

 Technologies Used 🛠️
 Next.js: Server-side rendering and static site generation for fast and efficient web performance.
-React: Building interactive and dynamic user interfaces.
-Node.js: Backend support for API handling.
-CSS/Styled Components: Ensuring a visually appealing and responsive design.
+CSS and Tailwind: Ensuring a visually appealing and responsive design.

 Getting Started 🚀
 Prerequisites
 Make sure you have the following installed: